You are not required to have business associations with Access Bank Plc in Nigeria or Africa to have a Banking

 To arrange a new Standing Order, you will need to complete a Standing Order Form.

 A Bank Identifier Code (or BIC) is used to identify your bank when receiving payments, including when receiving money from outside the UK.

 International Bank Account Numbers (IBANs) have been introduced to standardise the identification of bank accounts around the world.
 It does not replace your existing Bank sort code and Account number(s).

 Your Account number and branch details are the primary way in which the Bank identifies your Account.
-Your IBAN is used for receipt of cross border payments in your favour to identify your Account in a uniform way.
+Your IBAN is used when receiving money from outside the UK in your favour to identify your Account in a uniform way.
 It allows the sending bank to validate that the IBAN data provided is in the correct format.

 It is a legal requirement for all bank accounts in the EU and EEA to have an IBAN and for a BIC to be associated with the IBAN.
 Due to new regulations, IBAN and BIC codes are now required when sending money outside the UK and receiving money from outside the UK within Europe.